zincware/ZnTrack/docs/source/node_details.rst

 .. _zntrack_apply:

-Custom run methods
+Custom Run Methods
 ==================

 By default, a :term:`Node` will execute the ``run`` method.
-Sometimes it is useful to define multiple methods for a single :term:`Node` with slightly different behavior.
+Sometimes, it is useful to define multiple methods for a single :term:`Node` with slightly different behavior.
 This can be achieved by using :meth:`zntrack.apply`.

 .. autofunction:: zntrack.apply